hungngocphat01/Toy-Datascience-Projects/Kanon-Honoka-Classifier/README.md

 ## Introduction
 This is a simple project using MobileNet v2 to predict whether an image is of Shibuya Kanon or Kousaka Honoka.
 Trained using weights from `imagenet` for initialization.
-Trained on around carefully selected images of each character (around 3000 for Shibuya Kanon and 3700 for Kousaka Honoka).
+Trained on carefully selected images of each character (around 3000 for Shibuya Kanon and 3700 for Kousaka Honoka).

 ## Training result
 - Train accuracy: 0.93